top of page

 A Simple Guide to Property Taxes in New Hampshire

-New Hampshire property taxes are higher than the national average because the state does not rely on broad-based income or sales taxes.
-Instead, property taxes fund most local services, especially public education and municipal operations.
+New Hampshire property taxes are higher than the national average because the state does not rely heavily on income or sales taxes.
+Instead, local governments depend on property taxes to fund most services, especially schools and municipal operations.

 What Do NH Property Taxes Cover?